MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 After identifying an application with illicit permissions, **immediately disable the application** following the instructions in [Disable an application](/azure/active-directory/manage-apps/disable-user-sign-in-portal).
 Then, contact Microsoft Support to report the malicious application.

-Once an application is disabled in your Microsoft Entra tenant, it can't obtain new tokens to access data, and other users won't be able to sign in to or grant consent to the app.
+Once an application is disabled in Microsoft Entra, it can't obtain new tokens to access data, and other users can't sign in or grant consent to the app.

 > [!NOTE]
 > If you suspect you have encountered a malicious application in your organization, it's better to disable it than to delete it.
 If you only delete the application, it might return later if another user grants consent.
 Instead, disable the application to ensure it can't come back later.